Virtual Telegraph

 Start tapping to see decoded letters here…

-Our free Morse code keyboard lets you type in Morse code the authentic way — short tap for a dot, long press for a dash.
+Our free Morse code keyboard — also called a CW practice key, Morse trainer, Morse keyer, Morse beeper or Morse tapper — lets you type in Morse code the authentic way.
+Short tap for a dot, long press for a dash.
 It works on desktop (spacebar or mouse click) and mobile (touch screen), so you can practice anywhere.
 Each tap produces a real 600Hz tone using the Web Audio API, identical to the sound of a genuine telegraph key.

-This keyboard Morse code tool decodes your tapping in real time — you can see the letter appear as you tap each pattern.
-A letter is committed after a short pause between characters, and words are separated by a longer pause.
+This keyboard Morse code tool decodes your tapping in real time and adapts to your selected WPM.
+Letters commit after a short pause, words after a longer pause — just like a real CW operator on the air.
 The visual signal display shows each dot and dash as it is entered, and the history panel records every decoded letter with its timestamp.

-On desktop: Press and hold the spacebar — under 250ms = dot, over 250ms = dash.
+On desktop: Press and hold the spacebar — short = dot, long = dash.
 Release and wait briefly for the letter to be decoded.
 You can also click and hold the circular telegraph key on screen.

 On mobile: Short tap = dot, long press = dash.
 The timing bar fills up as you hold — let go while it is still blue for a dot, or wait until it turns orange for a dash.